Media24si/purge-svg/README.md

 #### Options

-:heavy_check_mark: When using without configuration file `--content` and `--svgs` options are required.
+:heavy_check_mark: When not using a configuration file the `--content` and `--svgs` options are required.

 * ##### --content